-You can easily add structured to any website (HTML, Drupal, Joomla or any other site) by generating in-page markup in JSON-LD format via tool mentioned in the above article.
-Everything is explained stepwise in the above article of technumero.com
+You can easily add structured data to any website (HTML, Drupal, Joomla or any other site) by generating in-page markup in JSON-LD format via tool mentioned in the above article.
+Everything is explained stepwise in the above article on technumero.com

 How can I add FAQ Schema to WordPress?

 You can add FAQ Schema to WordPress with/without using plugin.
 Both plugin and without plugin methods are explained step by step with screenshots in the above guide.

 How to write FAQs for better Click Through Rate?